 Approved Industry-Recognized Credentials List

 The Approved IRCs List is designed to provide districts a starting point to identify relevant high-quality IRCs in alignment with each CTE content area.
-New certification can be added through the formal application process and certifications no longer of value can be removed.
+New certifications can be added through the formal application process and certifications no longer of value can be removed.

 Back to top